Amateur Radio on International Space Station (ARISS)

-The International Space Station (ISS), presently nearly complete, is permanently manned by crews of astronauts and cosmonauts.
-Most of them have an amateur radio licence.
+The "International Space Station" (ISS) is continuously manned by astronauts and cosmonauts.
+Most have an amateur radio licence.

-Radio Amateur societies from the ISS partner countries, in the USA, Canada, Russia, Europe and Japan, have set up ARISS - Amateur Radio on the International Space Station.
+Radio amateur associations from ISS partner countries, in the United States of America, Canada, Russia, Europe and Japan, have formed ARISS, "Amateur Radio on the International Space Station".

-ARISS is a volunteering working group devoted to develop and put into operation the onboard amateur radio station.
-This station is located in the Russian segment, in the Service Module, the Swesda.
+ARISS is a working group of volunteers who build and maintain the amateur radio station.
+The station is housed in the Russian segment, in the "Service Module", the Swesda.
 It is a multiband and multimode station.